Sahajewel/book-riding-system-frontend/README.md

 - **Vehicle Profile** - Manage vehicle details and documentation

 ### 👨‍💼 Admin Features
+- **Analytics Dashboard** - all users, riders, drivers, suspended and approved drivers list are shown
 - **User Management** - Search, filter, and manage all users
 - **Ride Oversight** - Monitor all rides with advanced filtering
 - **Analytics Dashboard** - Comprehensive platform statistics and trends